 Because shampoo is shampoo, right?

-Nah.
-I've realized now that there's a big difference between regular shampoo and sulfate-free shampoo, which I've been using exclusively for almost a year now.
+Nope.
+It turns out, there's a BIG difference between regular shampoo and sulfate-free shampoo, which I've been using exclusively for almost a year now.
 (On my face, I've been avoiding sulfates for even longer.)

 But first things first...